lehtiolab/proteogenomics-analysis-workflow/README.md

     + Genome FASTA to BLAT against to find potential peptides mapped to multiple genomic locations

     `--genome /path/to/hg19.fa` # use hg19.fa.masked version if you don't want to consider repeated regions.

+  + When using the VarDB database

-    + SNP and COSMIC databases (to make it optional), required to map genomic positions of single amino acid variant peptides.
+    + SNP and COSMIC databases, required to map genomic positions of single amino acid variant peptides.
     ```
     --dbsnp /path/to/SNP142CodingDbSnp.txt # a text file containing genomic coordinates of coding SNPs
     --cosmic /path/to/CosmicMutantExport.tsv # a text file containing genomic coordinates of mutations
     ```

-    + __Optional__: RNA-Seq BAM and BAI files (in same directory) ro search for reads support in detected novel coding regions.
+    + __Optional__: RNA-Seq BAM and BAI files (in same directory) for reads support in detected novel coding regions.

-    `--bamfiles /path/to/\*.bam  # mind the backslash`
+    `--bamfiles '/path/to/*.bam'

   + Nextflow command option:
     + Use `-profile` option to run it in locally or submit it in slurm or sge system.